-If you wish to cancel your membership, you must inform us of your intention to cancel at least 10 working days prior to the anniversary of your application or your membership will be automatically renewed on expiry of the current contract period.
+If a member wishes to cancel their membership, they must inform us of their intention to cancel at least 10 working days prior to the anniversary of their application or their membership will be automatically renewed on expiry of the current contract period.
 This notice should be provided directly to us, in writing by letter or email.

 Your membership will lapse within seven days of the date that renewal falls due if we have not received payment for the renewed period.